ebp-nor/genome-assembly-workshop-2022/11_PretextView.md

 Ask us for help!
 You can also read more about these ambiguous signals in GRIT´s documentation here.

+#### I want to make edits within one of the larger scaffolds, what do I do?

+In some instances you´ll want to invert segments in your chromosome sized scaffolds.
+If there are gaps in the breakpoints where you want to make the inversion, you simply edit the TPF as shown above.
+However, if there are no gaps, do not make the edit.
+To invert segments, press spacebar again after you have picked up the segment you want to invert.

 ### Step 4: Painting your scaffolds

+You have made your edits, and now you hopefully have five large scaffolds

 ### Step 5: Finishing your assembly